CESNET/metacentrum-user-docs/docs/data/large-data/index.md

 ## Moderate data handling

-Moderate amount of data can be transferred to/from MetaCentrum machines in a straightforward way through the frontend.
+A default way to manipulate moderate data is to work through the frontend.

 Example: